Ce1s/pecanctf-steg-resources/README.md

 An open-source audio file and waveform-viewing tool.
 Audio waveforms can be seen using the spectogram view.
 Audacity can also enable you to slow down, reverse, and do other manipulations that might reveal a hidden message if you suspect there is one (if you can hear garbled audio, interference, or static).

 ## SONIC VISUALIZER
 A program for viewing and analysing the contents of music audio files.
 Can be better than AUDACITY for spectrogram viewing.
+Find it at: https://www.sonicvisualiser.org/

 ## GIMP
 GIMP or other image editing software like Photoshop can be used to uncover the flag by using different filters and colour ranges.